jfrogren/portfolio-arkivet/content/post/preparing-for-conducting-a-logistic-regression.md

 ### 1. Motivate the predictors (independant variables) chosen

 Firstly, one needs to decide on which predictors to include and motivate why they should be included.
 This should be motivated theoretically based on what is known through earlier research in the field.

+#### The predictors I have chosen for the logistic regression
 As in my case, after discussing with SS I decided to add 'Earlier experience of being actively involved in research' as an additional predictor to the list of already decided-upon predictors.
 Thus, the list of predictors (independant variables) for willingness to be actively involved in research decided-upon that I would like to include in the model are (with the variable names in SPSS in parenthesis):
+##

 * Age (AGE)
 * Sex (GENDER)